 “Performative Passivity and Fantasies of Masculinity in The Merchant’s Tale.”
 Chaucer Review, 38.2 (2003): 178-98.

 “Affective Resistance: Performing Passivity and Playing A-Part in The Taming of the Shrew.”
 Shakespeare Quarterly, 54.2 (2003): 142-59.

 “Griselda and the Problem of the Human,” Cambridge Companion to Chaucer.
 Ed.
-Frank Grady, Cambridge University Press, forthcoming.
+Frank Grady, Cambridge: Cambridge University Press, 2020.
+136-50

 “Engendering Masculinity in Hoccleve’s Series.”
 Medieval Affect, Feeling, and Emotion.
-Holly A. Crocker and Glenn Burger, Cambridge University Press, forthcoming.
+Holly A. Crocker and Glenn Burger, Cambridge University Press, 2019.
+70-89.